bukrain/Error_detection_correction/readme.md

 # Error detection and correction

+University project.
-Application calculates CRC and Hamming code for given message and tries to correct errors if detected.
+Web application that calculates CRC and Hamming code for given message and tries to correct errors if detected.